-Step 2: Have groups present their poster set to the whole class, encouraging the class to comment on each group's work.
+Step 2: Have groups present their poster set to the whole class, encouraging class comment on each group's work.
 (15 minutes)

-- 1. Have the 'Preparation,' 'Warning Signs,' 'Do's,' and 'Don'ts groups each make cloth puppets and prepare a puppet show that includes story and song capturing the messages on their cards.
-Arrange for them to perform to younger children and, maybe, the rest of the school. - 2.
-Have the 'Preparation,' 'Warning Signs,' 'Do's and 'Don'ts' groups prepare small dramas based on the messages on their cards that they perform to younger children and/or to the rest of the school to the community. - 3.
-Have the 'Preparation,' 'Warning Signs,' 'Do's' and 'Don'ts' groups each prepare rhythmic and melodic pieces based on the messages on their cards that they perform using different musical styles (reggae, Calypso, R&B) to younger children and/or to the rest of the school and the community. - 4.
+- 1. Have the 'Preparation', 'Warning Signs', 'Do's' and 'Don'ts' groups each make cloth puppets and prepare a puppet show that includes story and song capturing the messages on their cards.
+Arrange for them to perform to younger children and, maybe, to the rest of the school. - 2.
+Have the 'Preparation', 'Warning Signs', 'Do's' and 'Don'ts' groups each prepare small dramas based on the messages on their cards that they perform to younger children and/or to the rest of the school and to the community. - 3.
+Have the 'Preparation', 'Warning Signs', 'Do's' and 'Don'ts' groups each prepare rhythmic and melodic pieces based on the messages on their cards that they perform using different musical styles (reggae, Calypso, R&B) to younger children and/or to the rest of the school and to the community. - 4.
 Display the complete poster collection in the classroom and/or in a prominent place in the school.

-This activity is designed to alert students to tsunami preparedness measures and actions to take before and when a tsunami makes landfall.
-Its extension sections give students opportunities to pass on their learning to their peers, younger students, and the community.
-You need to be aware that the topic can be terrifying and that the overarching message has to be that the tsunami threat is diminished if people are prepared and alert.
-Students passing on their learning to younger students need to be aware that their task is to reassure, not frighten.
+This activity is designed to alert students to tsunami preparedness measures and actions to take just before and when a tsunami makes landfall.
+In its extension sections, it gives students opportunities to pass on their learning to their peers, younger students and the community.
+You need to be aware at all times that the topic can be very scary and that the overarching message has to be that the tsunami threat is diminished if people are prepared and alert.
+Students passing on their learning to younger students need to be made aware that their task is to reassure, not frighten.